 - Do you want a Printing option available for those opted in to IA, and can your publisher offer it?

 How to Start Utilizing Inclusive Access:

-Inclusive Access (IA) requires more time to implement compared to standard Course Materials Adoption because the fees for those materials must be negotiated prior to being charged to your students' accounts at enrollment.
+Inclusive Access (IA) requires more time to implement than standard Course Materials Adoption, because the fees for these digital materials are negotiated for each course prior to being charged to your students' accounts at enrollment

 Faculty will receive initial training on the following: